njmarkham/azurebicoursenotes/README.md

 	<li>Azure SQL Data Warehouse</li>
 </ul>

-<p>Note: Data lake provides storage for very large amounts of unstructured data which typically ties in the the above architectures.
+<p><i>Note: Data lake provides storage for very large amounts of unstructured data which typically ties in the the above architectures.
 SQL Data Warehouse supports structure and processed data in a pre-configured schema.
-SQL Data warehouse may contain the output from the above architectures, if required.</p>
+SQL Data warehouse may contain the output from the above architectures, if required.</i></p>